Robert Heid – Founder and Executive Producer/New Generation Musical Director

 Robert Sabree – General Manager

 Robert was a nine year member of ETC from 1997-2005.
 He was also a dance captain for the Main Street Singers in 2004 and 2005.
 After ETC he went on to receive a bachelors in Psychology with a minor is Sexuality Studies from The Ohio State University.
 While at Ohio State he stayed involved with music as a member of the Men’s Glee Club and Symphonic choir.
 After graduating, Robert moved to Chicago and received his masters in Industrial/Organizational Psychology from the Chicago School of Professional Psychology.
 While in school he kept up with ETC and show choir, continuing to attend show choir competitions and staying active in the show choir world.
-He served as an intern for ETC last year and is excited to take a role with the organization!
+If you have any questions on ETC feel free to e-mail him at Robert.Sabree@etcheidsschoolofmusicalarts.com

-Bryan Detweiler – All Americans and Rouge Musical Director.
-Choreographer for Rouge
+Rebecca Sabree– All Americans and Rouge Musical Director

 Rebecca received her Bachelor’s of Music in Music Education from Miami University in 2009.
 While at Miami, she participated in Collegiate Chorale, Chamber Singers, and Miami University Opera Theatre.
 Rebecca student taught in Fairfield City Schools where she taught under Mr. Jeff Clark and worked extensively with their mixed show choir, Choraliers.
 After graduation, Rebecca worked as the Education Coordinator for a small opera company in New Jersey for a year and a half before returning to Ohio to start teaching.
 She has been teaching for the past seven years, five of which have been high school choir.
-She is so excited to join the ETC family as one of the Main Street directors!
+She is so excited to direct the All Americans and Rouge!

 Elizabeth Ivanovic – New Generation Co-Director and Choreographer

-Tara Tober – Choreographer All Americans, Rouge, and Main Street Singers
+Tara Tober – Choreographer and Artistic Director for All Americans, Rouge, and Main Street Singers